Fernsehturm Berlin

-In addition to its main function as the location of several radio and television transmitters, the building – internally known as "Fernmeldeturm 32" – serves as a viewing tower with observation deck including a bar at a height of 203 m, as well as a rotating restaurant.
+In addition to its main function as the location of several radio and television transmitters, the building – internally known as "Fernmeldeturm 32" – serves as a viewing tower with an observation deck including a bar at a height of 203 m, as well as a rotating restaurant.
 Also, the Berlin TV Tower can be booked as a venue for events.
 The distinctive city landmark has undergone a radical, symbolic transformation: After German reunification, it changed from a politically charged, national symbol of the GDR into a citywide symbol of a reunited Berlin.
 Due to its universal and timeless design, it has increasingly been used as a trademark and is identified worldwide with Berlin and Germany.
 In 1979, the Berlin TV Tower received official monument status by the East German government, a status which was perpetuated after the German reunification.

 The tower has become one of the most prominent symbols of the country and is often in the establishing shot of films set in Berlin, alongside monuments such as the Brandenburg Gate, the Berlin Victory Column and the Reichstag building.
 It is also one of the ten most popular attractions in Germany with more than one million visitors every year.

 Overview

-The original total height of the tower was 365 m, but it rose to 368 m after the installation of a new antenna in 1997.
+The original total height of the tower was 365 m, but it rose to 368 m with the installation of a new antenna in 1997.
 The Fernsehturm was the fourth tallest free-standing structure in Europe, after Moscow's Ostankino Tower, the Kyiv TV Tower and the Riga Radio and TV Tower.
 The sphere is a visitor platform and a revolving restaurant in the middle of the sphere.
 The visitor platform, also called panoramic floor, is at a height of about 203 m above the ground and visibility can reach 42 km on a clear day.
 The restaurant "Sphere", which rotates once every 30 minutes, is a few metres (yards) above the visitors platform at 207 m.
 When first constructed, it turned once per hour; the speed was later doubled following the tower's 1997 renovation.

 Two lifts transport visitors to the sphere of the tower within 40 seconds.
 There is also a stairway with 986 steps.
 Wheelchair users cannot visit the tower due to fire regulations.

 To mark the 2006 FIFA World Cup in Germany, for which the final match was played in the Berlin Olympic Stadium, the sphere was decorated as a football with magenta-coloured pentagons, reflecting the corporate colour of World Cup sponsor and owner of the Fernsehturm, Deutsche Telekom.